chibiboba/JS-130/Notes/Lesson 1.md

 - power of `reduce()` is that the `accumulator` and `arrayElement` don't have to be the same type.

   - For example, our accumulator might be a string, while our array contains numbers
+  - Accumulator value doesn't have a be a simple type (like numbers or strings).
+It can't be a structured type like an array or plain ol' JavaScript object (POJO).

   ```js
   function fizzBuzzReducer(acc, element) {